-5. Transparency
+5. TRANSPARENCY

 The government does not disclose records of any meetings the government may have had with the tobacco distributors.
-It does not have any mechanisms to ensure that the public has access to a wide range of information on tobacco industry activities relevant to the objectives of the Framework Convention on Tobacco Control (FCTC).

-Rules for the disclosure or registration of tobacco industry entities or affiliated organizations do not exist.
+It does not have any mechanisms to ensure that the public has access to a wide range of information on TI activities relevant to the objectives of the Framework Convention on Tobacco Control (FCTC).
+Rules for the disclosure or registration of TI entities or affiliated organizations do not exist.